-TheCalile Hotel brings the resort-style glamour of Miami and Mexico to this buzzing patch of Brisbane, replete with Instagram-worthy interiors that riff on the Fifties.
-Perfect your posing at the Calile’s sceney pool, which has the hotel’s name picked out in bold gold tiles, or enjoy leisurely alfresco feasts at the gregarious, Greece-inspired restaurant.
-Rooms are artfully dressed in ice-cream-parlour hues (from peach to pistachio) with warm brass accents; many also star impressive views of the city.
-Drinks at the lobby bar (make ours a basil highball) and doctor-approved treatments at the Kailo Wellness Medispa are your additional incentives to stay exactly where you are.
+TheCalile Hotel exports Miami and Mexico’s resort-style glamour to this buzzing patch of Brisbane, replete with Instagram-worthy interiors that riff ravishingly on the Fifties.
+There’s a pose-worthy pool with the hotel’s name picked out in gold tiles, plus a gregarious, Greece-inspired restaurant that adds taverna hospitality to this urbane urban playground.
+Rooms are decked out in ice-cream-parlour hues (from peach to pistachio) with warm brass accents; many also come with admirable views of the city.
+Cocktails at the lobby bar (make ours a basil highball) and doctor-approved treatments at the Kailo Wellness Medispa are your additional cues to stay exactly where you are.

 11am; earliest check-in, 2pm.
 Both are flexible, subject to availability.